WeblateOrg/weblate/docs/admin/install.rst

 * Committing of pending changes if the cron cartridge is installed (commit_pending)
 * Weblate machine translations for suggestions bases on previous translations (MACHINE_TRANSLATION_SERVICES)
 * Source language for machine translations set to "en-us" (SOURCE_LANGUAGE)
-* Weblate directories (STATIC_ROOT, GIT_ROOT, TTF_PATH, WHOOSH_INDEX, HOME, Avatar cache) set according to OpenShift requirements/conventions
+* Weblate directories (STATIC_ROOT, DATA_DIR, TTF_PATH, Avatar cache) set according to OpenShift requirements/conventions
 * Django site name and ALLOWED_HOSTS set to DNS name of your OpenShift application
 * Email sender addresses set to no-reply@<OPENSHIFT_CLOUD_DOMAIN>, where <OPENSHIFT_CLOUD_DOMAIN> is the domain OpenShift runs under.
 In case of OpenShift Online it's rhcloud.com.